 2. Why Does the Required Reserve Ratio Matter?

-Its most direct impact is on bank lending:
+Its most direct impact is on bank lending capacity:

 - Increasing the RRR: When the central bank raises the ratio, banks must hold more money in reserve.
-This reduces their ability to lend and tightens their lending practices, which slows down the money supply and can help control inflation.
+This reduces their ability to lend and tightens their lending practices, which slows down the money supply and helps control inflation.

 - Decreasing the RRR: When the central bank lowers the ratio, banks have more excess reserves.
-This increases their ability to lend, which expands credit, boosts the money supply, and can help stimulate economic growth.
+This increases their ability to lend, which expands credit, boosts the money supply, and helps stimulate economic growth.

-The RRR is one of the three classic tools of monetary policy, alongside Open Market Operations (OMO) and the Discount Rate.
-By changing this one number, a central bank can influence interest rates, inflation, and the overall pace of the economy.
+By changing this single metric, a central bank can influence interest rates, inflation, and the overall pace of the economy.

 3. How to Find the Required Reserve Ratio: The Formula